 On the other hand, the lack of communication leads to more risks, misunderstandings, and an inability to meet desired outcomes.
 If you want to achieve more effective project communication, make sure to implement the following strategies.

 Communication should be your priority.
 Communication needs to take the central stage in your project planning.
-It's crucial to make an effort and engage in communication strategies.
+It's crucial to make an effort and engage in communication strategies and develop a communication plan.

 Don't be too confident in your knowledge.
 Ask for help if you are struggling in some areas.
 Don't assume you know everything because there are likely more experienced and skilled people than you.
 Also, allow stakeholders to express their opinion every time the opportunity presents itself.